Postcrossing Blog

 The writing prompts invite postcrossers to write about a different topic on their postcards’ messages every month.
 These are just suggestions though — if you already know what you want to write about, or the recipient gives you some pointers, that’s great too!

-What about you?
-You can share your favourite word (or words!) in the comments, or use this as a prompt to inspire your Postcrossing messages this month.
+How about you?
+Do you choose interesting stamps, or just get whatever the post office have?
+You can share your thoughts in the comments here, or use this as a prompt for what to write on your postcards this month!

 icon